 A changing landscape

-Business culture in Saudi Arabia is adapting to the changes and new realities being brought about by Saudi Vision 2030; of which one aim is to establish a vibrant society.
+Business culture in Saudi Arabia is adapting to the changes and new realities relating to Saudi Vision 2030; of which one aim is to establish a vibrant society.
 This is noticeable in the expanded role of women in business and the workforce.
 There is already a thriving community of female entrepreneurs running start-ups in the country, for example.

-Vision 2030 is also helping improve the way businesses in the Kingdom are run.
+Vision 2030 is also helping improve business operations in the Kingdom.
 Accountability, transparency, ethics, and governance are all now under greater scrutiny.
-The government’s National Anti-Corruption Commission was set up in 2011 to tackle corruption in public organizations.
+The government’s National Anti-Corruption Commission started in 2011 to tackle corruption in public organizations.
 As a result, Saudi’s rank on the Corruption Perceptions Index by Transparency International, an international think-tank, continues to improve steadily.

 Working hours and conditions in Saudi Arabia

-Most offices work from Sunday to Thursday, perhaps 8 am to 6 pm, or (less commonly) 7 am to 7 pm (with a long lunch break).
-By law, the work week is 48 hours maximum, and during the holy month of Ramadan, Muslim employees only work 30 hours per week.
+Most offices work from Sunday to Thursday, perhaps 8:00 to 18:00, or (less commonly) 7:00 to 19:00 (with a long lunch break).
+By law, the workweek is 48 hours maximum, and during the holy month of Ramadan, Muslim employees only work 30 hours per week.

 Violations of foreign workers’ rights (particularly in relation to manual labor) remains a problem in Saudi Arabia, and local newspapers regularly cover protests.
 In late 2018, seven new courts were set up across the country to hear cases related to labor law.
 These usually deal with disputes over labor contracts, wages, rights, and work injuries, and compensations.